att/rcloud/doc/1.3/guidoc/doc.md

 #### Adding R Code

-Markdown cells are where you enter and edit blocks of multi-line R markdown.
-Markdown is a plain-text formatting syntax used to create simple formatted documents.
 In order to differentiate your R code from text, surround your R code with the following (back ticks, brackets and "r"):

 <pre>
 ```{r}